Azure/azure-sphere-samples/Samples/SPI/SPI_LSM6DS3_HighLevelApp/README.md

 ## Prerequisites

 This sample requires the following hardware:

-- An Azure Sphere MT3620 board
+- An [Azure Sphere development board](https://aka.ms/azurespheredevkits) that supports the [Sample Appliance](../../../HardwareDefinitions) hardware requirements.

+   **Note:** By default, the sample targets the [Reference Development Board](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design, which is implemented by the Seeed Studios MT3620 Development Board.
+To build the sample for different Azure Sphere hardware, change the value of the TARGET_HARDWARE variable in the `CMakeLists.txt` file.
+For detailed instructions, see the [Hardware Definitions README](../../../HardwareDefinitions/README.md) file.

 - [ST LSM6DS3 inertial measurement unit (IMU)](https://www.st.com/en/mems-and-sensors/lsm6ds3.html)
 - A breadboard (recommended because this sample requires wiring from multiple sources to the same pin)
 - Jumper wires to connect the boards